qiweiii/ANP-stack/README.md

 ## Intro

-A template for boostrapping a backend service(GraphQL & Restful) using *Apollo Server + Nexus + Prisma (ANP) stack*, with various other useful tools like devops, testing, etc.
+A template for boostrapping a backend service(GraphQL & Restful) using *Apollo Server + Nexus + Prisma* stack, with various other useful tools like devops, testing, etc.

 ## Stack